coreflighttech/B737-MCP/README.md

 [BETA] XPL_MCP_v4_2.hex file is written for with X-Plane 11 Aircraft that use general datarefs.
 MCP works as a general Autopilot.

+Any help or feedback, please leave an e-mail to info@coreflighttech.com